 Radiation therapy is much like getting an x-ray, but the radiation is much stronger.
 The procedure itself is painless.
 Each treatment lasts only a few minutes, but the setup time – getting you into place for treatment – usually takes longer.

 Radiation therapy for laryngeal and hypopharyngeal cancer is usually given in daily fractions (doses), 5 days per week, for about 7 weeks.

 Other schedules for radiation may be used to treat laryngeal cancer.
-For instance, in hyperfractionation radiation therapy, a slightly higher daily radiation dose is split into 2 smaller doses and the patient gets 2 doses per day instead of 1.
+For instance, in hyper fractionation radiation therapy, a slightly higher daily radiation dose is split into 2 smaller doses and the patient gets 2 doses per day instead of 1.

 There are also newer techniques that help doctors focus the radiation more precisely:

 - Intensity modulated Radiation therapy (IMRT): IMRT is an advanced form of 3D therapy.
 It uses a computer-driven machine that actually moves around the patient as it delivers radiation.
-Along with shaping the beams and aiming them at the tumour from several angles, the intensity (strength) of the beams can be adjusted to limit the dose reaching the most sensitive nearby normal tissues.
-This may let the doctor deliver a higher dose to the tumour.
+Along with shaping the beams and aiming them at the tumor from several angles, the intensity (strength) of the beams can be adjusted to limit the dose reaching the most sensitive nearby normal tissues.
+This may let the doctor deliver a higher dose to the tumor.
 This is the most common way radiation is given for laryngeal and hypopharyngeal cancer.

 Internal radiation therapy, also known as brachytherapy, uses radioactive material put right into or near the cancer.
 Brachytherapy may be used alone or along with external beam Radiation therapy.
 It’s rarely used to treat laryngeal and hypopharyngeal cancer.